cchitsiang/awesome-stars/topics.md

 ## python

+- [SuperDuperDB/superduperdb](https://github.com/SuperDuperDB/superduperdb) - 🔮 SuperDuperDB: Bring AI to your database: Integrate, train and manage any AI models and APIs directly with your database and your data.
 - [windmill-labs/windmill](https://github.com/windmill-labs/windmill) - Open-source developer platform to turn scripts into workflows and UIs.
+Fastest workflow engine (5x vs Airflow).
 Open-source alternative to Airplane and Retool.
 - [netease-youdao/EmotiVoice](https://github.com/netease-youdao/EmotiVoice) - EmotiVoice 😊: a Multi-Voice and Prompt-Controlled TTS Engine
 - [kedro-org/kedro](https://github.com/kedro-org/kedro) - Kedro is a toolbox for production-ready data science.
 It uses software engineering best practices to help you create data engineering and data science pipelines that are reproducible, maintainable, an
 - [langgenius/dify](https://github.com/langgenius/dify) - An Open-Source Assistants API and GPTs alternative.
 Dify.AI is an LLM application development platform.
 It integrates the concepts of Backend as a Service and LLMOps, covering the core tech stack requ